Is the Keto Diet Bad for the Microbiome?

 Another study published in the journal Frontiers in Microbiology in 2017 observed the connection between the microbiome, the ketogenic diet, and the potential role these could play in cases of Auto-immune Multiple Sclerosis (AIMS) (7).

-A common attribute to AIMS is the impairment of what is called “colonic bio-fermentative function”.
+A common attribute of AIMS is the impairment of what is called “colonic bio-fermentative function”.
 What this essentially means is that the ability of the bacteria in the colon to ferment different food materials into beneficial byproducts is inhibited.
 This is an important role for producing things like short-chain fatty acids (SCFAs) which protect the gut and provide energy to a small proportion of the body’s tissues (8).

 Instead of beneficial SCFAs, the dysbiotic colonic bacteria will be more likely to ferment foods into harmful byproducts that are toxic for the body.